satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 The closed and anonymous review process is not only lost from external scrutiny and data mining, there is no attempt to even quantify the level of support, impartiality, or expertise of the reviews or reviewers.
 This closed process and lack of analytic or summary measures
-\ :sup:``[a] <#cmnt1>`_`\ prevents an evaluation or objective
-standardization of the scientific process.
+\ :sup:``[a] <#cmnt1>`_`\ assigned to specific portions of an article or its reviews prevents an evaluation or objective standardization of the scientific process.

 5. \*\*Reviews take a lot of time, and once submitted cannot evolve.\*\*